Candidates for EAB: Chris Zepernick

 The position as a member of the EAB is a volunteer job.
 How will you ensure, that the work which needs to be done by yourself, is done?

-RE: Candidates for EAB: Chris Zepernick - Added by Chris Zepernick about 4 years ago
+RE: Candidates for EAB: Chris Zepernick - Added by Chris Zepernick over 6 years ago

 Hi guys I'll be happy to reply to your questions.